tooky/kosli-playground/README.md

   ```yml
   kosli snapshot docker "${KOSLI_ENVIRONMENT_NAME}"
   ```
-  This will take a snapshot of the docker containers currently running (inside the CI pipeline) and send their image names and digests/fingerprints to Kosli.
+  This takes a snapshot of the docker containers currently running (inside the CI pipeline) and sends their image names and digests/fingerprints to the named Environment in Kosli.
-  Note that this command does _not_ need to set the `--org`, or `--api-token` flags because the KOSLI_ORG and KOSLI_API_TOKEN environment variables have been set at the top of the workflow yml file.
+  Note that this command does _not_ need to set the `--org`, or `--api-token` flags because the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.

 - At https://app.kosli.com, verify your `playground-prod` Environment now has a single snapshot (hit refresh in your browser) showing the `playground-alpha` service running.
+The image tag should be the short-sha of your new HEAD commit.